Skip to contents

 Method resample_result()

-Retrieve the i-th ResampleResult, by position or by unique hash uhash. i and uhash are mutually exclusive.
+Retrieve the i-th ResampleResult, by position, by unique hash uhash or by learner, task and resampling IDs.
+All three options are mutually exclusive.

 Usage